FilippoBovo/production-data-science/tutorial/a-setup/README.md

 In the first part of the tutorial, we set up the project, so that we start with an effective working environment.

+> Note to Windows users: The commands in tutorial work on the Unix Bash command line.
+In order to get them to work on Windows, you may use [Cygwin](https://www.cygwin.com/).

 ## Virtual Environment

 Python has a useful feature, called [virtual environment](https://docs.python.org/3/tutorial/venv.html), which allows to hold a collection of packages in an isolated Python enviroment.
 Because we want to keep the packages associated to this project separated from those associated to other projects, we create a virtual environment.
 After making sure that Python 3 is installed in the system, we use [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) to initialise a virtual environment called `titanic`.